-Summary Rating Rationale
+Summary

-On 7 September 2017 we upgraded Co-operative Bank's long-term senior unsecured debt rating to Caa2 from Ca, reflecting the completion of the bank's capital raising plan without the imposition of any losses on this class of creditors.
-The bank's long-term deposit ratings were affirmed at Caa2, and its short-term deposit ratings were affirmed at Not Prime.
-The action was driven by (1) the upgrade of the bank's standalone baseline credit assessment (BCA) to caa2 from ca and (2) the results of our Advanced Loss Given Failure (LGF) analysis, resulting in no additional uplift for the bank's senior debt and deposits.
-The bank's long-term Counterparty Risk Assessment (CR Assessment) was upgraded to B3(cr), and it short-term CR Assessment was affirmed at Not Prime.
+We rate Co-operative Bank's long-term deposit and senior unsecured debt ratings at Caa2, following the completion of the bank's capital raising plan without the imposition of any losses on this class of creditors.
+These ratings are underpinned by (1) the upgrade of the bank's standalone baseline credit assessment (BCA) to caa2 from ca and (2) the results of our Advanced Loss Given Failure (LGF) analysis, resulting in no additional uplift for the bank's deposits.
+The bank's long-term Counterparty Risk Assessment (CR Assessment) is at B3(cr)/ Not Prime.